RahulBhalley/progressive-growing-of-gans.pytorch/README.md

 # Progressive-Growing-of-GANs

-This repo provides the code for Progressive Growing GANs written in PyTorch.
-This code is PyTorch implementation from original Theano/Lasagne code.
+This is PyTorch implementation of Progressive Growing GANs from original Theano/Lasagne code.
 This code only has the inference (generator) network and no training.
 Please download [100-celeb-hq-1024x1024-ours snapshot](https://drive.google.com/drive/folders/0B4qLcYyJmiz0bWJ5bHdKT0d6UXc) which was originally open sourced by the true authors of Progressive Growing GANs.

 To sample an image from learned probability distribution run `python2 generator.py` which samples an image into `generated_samples` folder having 1024x1024 resolution.